Kubernetes

 Ingress Controllers

-To set up Ingress in K8S, you need to configure an Ingress controller.
-These do not come as default with the cluster and must be installed separately.
+The Ingress Controller doesn’t run automatically with a Kubernetes cluster, so you will need to configure your own.
 An ingress controller is typically a reverse web proxy server implementation in the cluster.

 There are many available Ingress controllers, all of which have different features.
 The official documentation lists the available Ingress controllers.
 A few commonly used ones include: